Raj0527/AnsibleProjects/README.md

 Configuring the Ansible inventory to define host groups for efficient management.

-The configuration ensures that I can seamlessly manage multiple servers from one control node.
+The configuration ensures that we can seamlessly manage multiple servers from one control node.

 ## Exploring Ad-Hoc Commands
-Here, I explored various Ansible ad-hoc commands, which allow for quick and simple automation tasks without the need for playbooks.
-I practiced:
+Here, I explored various Ansible ad-hoc commands, which allow for quick and simple automation tasks without the need for playbooks:

 Running basic commands like service restarts and package installations.